emmaroche/notes-app/README.md

 -  Functionality to archive a note
 -  Added a submenu for the list functionality
 -  Functionality to search a note by description
-- Refactoring numberOf and all list functions to use Lambdas
+- Refactored numberOf and all list functions to use Lambdas
-- Refactoring the joinString code so that it is in a helper function
+- Refactored the joinString code so that it is in a helper function
 - Added JUnit tests for all new functionality added to the NoteAPI class